-A-Rule: 1.10.1.6: Two registration periods for the various levels and modes of study are annually determined in the university calendar, the second of which is reserved exclusively for the registration of students in such distance programmes as may be identified annually by the responsible executive dean.
+A-Rule: 1.10.1.6: In the past two registration periods for the various levels and modes of study were annually determined in the university calendar, the second of which was reserved exclusively for the registration of students in such distance programmes as may be identified annually by the responsible executive dean.
+This arrangement is currently only possible if the planned enrolments were not reached during the first registration period at the beginning of the year.